ajha-cs/git-academind/readme.md

 - git checkout main/master
 - git revert <id> -> undo changes in that commit  -> reverted by adding new commit
 - git reset --hard <id> -> undo the changes by deleting all commits since id -> must be taken care can't be reset -> re writing the history
+- .gitignore file -> ignores the file we don't want to push up in the repo
+-